DSD-DBS/capella-collab-manager/docs/user/docs/projects/add-user.md

 <!-- prettier-ignore -->
 !!! warning
-    You need to have the Administrator or Project Lead role for the specific project to perform the following steps.
+    You need to have the Administrator or Project Lead role for a project to perform the following steps.

 ## Add user to project